-I’m pretty sure I went with the yearly access fee (can you tell keeping track of my biz expenses is something I’m just GREAT at? lol *sobs while looking at accounting software*).
+I’m pretty sure I went with the yearly access fee (it’s been a WHILE since I bought Dive… can you tell I have a great memory and keeping track of my biz expenses is something I’m just amazing at? lol *sobs while looking at accounting software*).

 But you can totally go with the one-time fee for lifetime access if that makes sense for you.